 Following the incredible success of our schools engagement campaign for National Poetry Day in 2023, the Forward Arts Foundation asked us for help again in 2024 – but this time with a record-breaking twist…

 As well as providing and promoting ‘plug and play’ classroom materials to encourage more teachers to get involved in teaching poetry, we helped deliver an easy and exciting alternative: the opportunity for school children to take part in the world’s largest online poetry class as part of a Guinness World Records™ attempt.
-The outcomes were really amazing and I’m very proud to have been a part of making it happen.
-125,000 pupils took part in the Guinness World Records™ event, 4,388 new teachers signed up and there were 26,165 views of the free school resources page.

 Getting our messaging into teaching communities